Algebraic monoid structures on the affine 3-space: Proof of Theorem

-Then the points $b, b', c, c' \in \ZZ$ are the consequent vertices of a (degenerate) deltoid, whence $b=c$ or $b'=c'$.
+Then the points $b, b', c, c' \in \ZZ$ are consequent vertices of a (degenerate) kite, whence $b=c$ or $b'=c'$.
 Swapping these equal variables, we obtain cases~\ref{equ_it} or~\ref{sym_it}.

-2) For monoids of type $M \underset{b,b'}{+} A \underset{p}{+} A$, the beginning of the argument is similar to the above one.
-However, the quadruple $p$ should be compatible; in particular, $c>b$ and $c'>b'$.
-So the only possible case among~\ref{equ_it}--\ref{sym_it} is~\ref{equ_it}.
+2) For monoids of type $\mathrm{1M2A}_1(p)$, the beginning of the argument is similar to that in~1) and we again obtain the list \ref{equ_it}--\ref{sym_it} of possible quadruples~$\widetilde p$.
+Since the quadruple $p$ is compatible, we have $c\ge b$ and $c'\ge b'$.
+Since $\widetilde p$ is also compatible, all possible quadruples among~\ref{equ_it}--\ref{sym_it} are equal to that in~\ref{equ_it}.